 Lesley Howard – middle – played Professor Henry Higgins in the 1938 film Pygmalion.

 Leslie Howard was best known for playing Ashley Wilkes in 1939’s Gone with the Wind.
-(He was the man “with whom Scarlett O’Hara is obsessed.”)
+(As the man Scarlett O’Hara was obsessed with.)
 At that point Howard was a mere 46 years old.
-And – while no one could know it at the time – he had only four more years to live.
+And – while no one could know at the time – he had only four more years to live.
+In June 1943 his passenger airliner was shot down over the Bay of Biscay, between Portugal and England.
+According to one theory, “he” got shot down because the Nazis thought he was a British spy.

 The film came out in Britain on September 12, 1942.
 Less than nine months later – “on or about” June 1, 1943 – Howard’s airliner was attacked by eight Luftwaffe Junkers Ju 88C6 fighter aircraft.
 The airliner – with 16 other passengers and crew – was attacked some 500 miles west of Bordeaux, France.
 The plane – or parts of it – came down in the Bay of Biscay, some 200 miles north of La Coruña, on the far northwestern tip of Spain.